rust-lang/rfcs/text/0000-newtypes.md

 ```

 This is verbose, but at least the types don't mix.
-We could explicitly define traits for the types, but that's duplication
+We could explicitly define traits for the types, but that's a lot of duplication
 if we want the same capabilities as the underlying type.
 Additionally, if
 someone defines a custom trait in a downstream crate for an upstream type, we
 any users of our newtype would not be able to use the newtype where the